* Netflix tumbles as U.S. subscribers drop

 By Medha Singh

-July 18 (Reuters) - Wall Street's main indexes were set for a flat open on Thursday as investors awaited more developments around trade, while Netflix posted a surprise drop in U.S. subscribers, kicking off earnings for the FAANG group of stocks on a sour note.
+July 18 (Reuters) - U.S. stock indexes edged lower on Thursday as investors awaited more developments around trade, while Netflix posted a surprise drop in U.S. subscribers, kicking off earnings for the FAANG group of stocks on a sour note.

-Streaming pioneer Netflix Inc sank 10.4% premarket and was on pace to open at its lowest level since late-January, as it also missed targets for new subscribers overseas at a time when it has staked its future on global expansion.
+Shares of the streaming pioneer sank 11.3% and weighed on the S&P 500 and the Nasdaq as the company also missed targets for new subscribers overseas at a time when it has staked its future on global expansion.

 "With the run we've had in the market, conditions have been overbought and in that light the market have been right in releasing some of that pressure from the rally."

-International Business Machines Corp fell 1.2% as it did not raise its full-year profit forecast even though its quarterly profit beat on strong growth in its high-margin cloud business.
+International Business Machines Corp reversed premarket losses to rise 3% as its quarterly profit beat on strong growth in its high-margin cloud business.